Archive for March, 2007

 Programming Languages:

-I’ve tried to pick some main programming languages.
+I’ve tried to pick some main programming languages just like most experts at this Web design Manchester company.
 I’ve based them on popularity and style.
 Some of you may notice that I’ve left out ASP and .NET and that’s by choice.
-I really don’t know those languages so I don’t feel qualified to reccomend books on them.
+I really don’t know those languages so I don’t feel qualified to recommend books on them.
 I don’t, however, feel that knowing ASP is crucial to being a good web developer.

 • HTML - HTML is a must for anyone.
 There’s no need to get a book, just visit htmlprimer.com and get started.